Doubly Free-Boundary Rail-Yard Dimers and Annular Gaussian Fluctuations: Background

-\begin{lemma} For each pair of sequences $\underline{a},\underline{b}$, dimer configurations on $RYG(l,r,\underline{a},\underline{b})$ with boundary conditions given by one of the following cases \begin{enumerate}[label=(\alph*)] \item The left boundary partition can be arbitrary (free boundary condition); while the right boundary partition is given by the empty partition; \item Both the left boundary partition and the right boundary partition are empty partitions (pure dimer coverings); \item Both the left boundary partition and the right boundary partition are arbitrary; \end{enumerate} there exist an integer $N$ and a sequence of specializations $u,v,\rho_{1},\ldots,\rho_{2N}$ such that the probability measure of these dimer configurations defined by (\ref{ppd}) is the same as the probability measures on the corresponding sequences of partitions defined by (\ref{ppt}). \end{lemma}
+\begin{lemma} For each pair of sequences $\underline a,\underline b$, for dimer configurations on $RYG(l,r,\underline a,\underline b)$ with boundary conditions in one of the following cases: \begin{enumerate}[label=(\alph*)] \item left boundary partition arbitrary and right boundary partition $\emptyset$; \item both boundary partitions equal to $\emptyset$ (pure dimer coverings); \item both boundary partitions arbitrary, \end{enumerate} there exist an integer $N$ and specializations $\rho_1,\ldots,\rho_{2N}$ (and parameters $u,v$) such that the corresponding dimer measure \eqref{ppd} with the specified boundary condition coincides with the corresponding Schur-process-type measure \eqref{ppt}. \end{lemma}